BenSolomon/hla_benchmark/README.md

 # Benchmarking HLA genotype prediction from scRNA data

-This repo contains code corresponding to the manuscript ["Prediction of HLA genotypes from single-cell transcription data"](https://www.biorxiv.org/content/10.1101/2022.06.09.495569v1)
+This repository contains code corresponding to the manuscript ["Prediction of HLA genotypes from single-cell transcription data"](https://www.biorxiv.org/content/10.1101/2022.06.09.495569v1)

+An R-package containing implementations of the models in this repository is available at https://github.com/BenSolomon/hlatools

 ### Abstract